 124 In 2017, UNAMA documented 309 civilian casualties (99 deaths and 210 injured) from aerial operations by the Afghan Air Force.

 125 In 2017, UNAMA documented 92 civilian casualties (63 deaths and 29 injured) from search operations by Afghan national security forces.

 126 See also similar concerns raised in relation to the Khost Protection Force below in section IV.a.iii on Pro-Government Armed Groups.

 127 This incident was the subject of a UNAMA Special Report issued in May 2018, available online at: https://unama.unmissions.org/protection-of-civilians-reports.

-in a position to independently verify - the use of imprecise weapons against a civilian ceremony and the high proportion of children amongst the civilian casualties raise serious concerns as to whether the Government respected the rules of precaution and proportionality.
+ceremony was widely publicized and known, and the crowd that gathered was primarily civilian, involving many children under the age of 10.
+Even if senior Taliban members were present - which UNAMA was not in a position to independently verify - the use of imprecise weapons against a civilian ceremony and the high proportion of children amongst the civilian casualties raise serious concerns as to whether the Government respected the rules of precaution and proportionality.
 It its Special Report, UNAMA observed that it was reasonably foreseeable that an attack on a religious ceremony using imprecise weapons would have had lethal indiscriminate effects and would cause high numbers of civilian casualties.

-On 16 May 2018, President Ghani apologized to the families of the victims of the airstrike and extended his sympathies to elders from the area.128 UNAMA welcomes this important step in providing reparation to victims for the harm suffered and it urges the Government to release the findings of the Presidential commission's report, address logistical issues and challenges that have been raised by the community concerned about the payment of compensation, and ensure the accountability of those responsible along the chain of command.
+On 16 May 2018, President Ghani apologized to the families of the victims of the airstrike and extended his sympathies to elders from the area.
+UNAMA welcomes this important step in providing reparation to victims for the harm suffered and it urges the Government to release the findings of the Presidential commission's report, address logistical issues and challenges that have been raised by the community concerned about the payment of compensation, and ensure the accountability of those responsible along the chain of command.